-16. Reporting of Frauds to Law Enforcing Agencies: Police / Crime Branch / CBI.
+15. Reporting of Frauds to Law Enforcing Agencies :Police /Crime Branch / CBI.

-16.1.
+15.1.
 While dealing with cases of fraud/embezzlement, it should not merely be motive to recover expeditiously the amount involved in the fraud, but should also be seen in the public interest so that the guilty persons do not go scot-free.
 As per the RBI guidelines, the following cases should invariably be referred to the State Police:-

-Cases of fraud involving an amount of Rs.
-1.00 lacs and above, committed by outsiders on their own and/or with the connivance of bank staff/officers.
+- Cases of fraud involving an amount of Rs.
+1.00 lacs and above, committed by outsiders on their own and/or with the connivance of bank staff/officers. - > Cases of fraud committed by bank employees, involving funds exceeding Rs.10,000/-.

-22 The Special Committee is to be constituted with five members of the Board of Directors, consisting of MD & CEO in case of public sector banks and MD in case of SBI, its Associates and private sector banks, two members from ACB and two other members from the Board excluding RBI nominee.

-- > Cases of fraud committed by bank employees, involving funds exceeding Rs.10,000/-. - 16.2 Fraud cases involving amounts of Rs.100.00 lacs and above should also be reported to the Director, Serious Fraud Investigation Office (SFIO), Ministry of Company Affairs Government of India, Second Floor, Paryavaran Bhavan, CGO Complex, Lodhi Road, New Delhi 110 003, in FMR-1 Format. - 16.3 The vigilance Department CHQ, after scrutinizing each fraud case, would direct the concerned Business units/office to report the matter to the police /CBI, as the case may be, for further investigation. - 16.4.
+15.2 Fraud cases involving amounts of Rs.100.00 lacs and above should also be reported to the Director, Serious Fraud Investigation Office (SFIO), Ministry of Company Affairs Government of India, Second Floor, ParyavaranBhavan, CGO Complex, Lodhi Road, New Delhi 110 003, in FMR-1 Format.

+15.3 The vigilance Department CHQ, after scrutinizing each fraud case, would direct the concerned Business units/office to report the matter to the police /CBI, as the case may be, for further investigation.

+16.4.
 Fraud Investigation: Need for Investigating Officer with Requisite Competencies.
 As the fraud investigation is a specialized function, the investigating officers should have vast experience, knowledge in the relevant field besides having investigation aptitude so that they could investigate the case in a professional manner.
-The HRD Department, Corporate Headquarters should place suitable persons at all S&C Divisional Offices as well as at S&C, Corporate Headquarters and Vigilance Department Corporate Headquarters. - 16.5 Investigation of suspected fraud/fraud cases wherever required is to be got conducted through concerned S&C Division under whose jurisdiction the incidence of fraud has taken place.
-Wherever necessary, the Vigilance Department CHQ may also investigate the fraud incident at their own level keeping in view the sensitivity of the case. - 16.6.
+The HRD Department, Corporate Headquarters should place suitable persons at all S&C Divisional Offices as well as at S&C, Corporate Headquarters and Vigilance Department Corporate Headquarters.

+15.5.
+Investigation of suspected fraud/fraud cases wherever required is to be got conducted through concerned S&C Division under whose jurisdiction the incidence of fraud has taken place.
+Wherever necessary, the Vigilance Department CHQ may also investigate the fraud incident at their own level keeping in view the sensitivity of the case.

+15.6.
 The fraud investigation report should in detail discuss the modus operandi, lapses and indentify the person/s accountable for the loss to the bank.
-The investigation should be supported by necessary documentary evidences so that disciplinary proceedings and other action , as may be required under extant rules of the bank, is not delayed and the guilty person/s is/ are punished without loss of time . - 16.7.
+The investigation should be supported by necessary documentary evidences so that disciplinary proceedings and other action, as may be required under extant rules of the bank, is not delayed and the guilty person/s is/ are punished without loss of time.

+&lt;sup>28The Special Committee (SCoF) is already constituted and functional in our bank as per the RBI directions.

+15.7.
 The investigation report is to be analyzed by the officials/ officers posted at Vigilance Department CHQ and inter-alia appropriate action initiated for plugging the lacunae and strengthening the systems and procedures to avoid recurrence of similar incidents.

-17. Training to Investigating Officers for Forensic Scrutiny/ Audit.
+16. Training to Investigating Officers for Forensic Scrutiny/ Audit.

-- 17.1 As per the RBI guidelines, Fraud investigation requires competence in 'forensic audit' and also technical / transactional expertise.
+16.1 As per the RBI guidelines, Fraud investigation requires competence in 'forensic audit' and also technical / transactional expertise.
 In this regard, banks were advised to take immediate steps to identify staff with proper aptitude and provide necessary training to them in forensic audit so that only such skilled staff is deployed for investigation of large value frauds.
-HRD Department may take necessary initiative in this regard. - 17.2 In order to enhance the skill and competence of the investigating officers, continuous training would be imparted to them at various reputed colleges.
+HRD Department may take necessary initiative in this regard.
+However, the ban has already framed and put in place a policy on conduct of "forensic audit".

+16.2 In order to enhance the skill and competence of the investigating officers, continuous training would be imparted to them at various reputed colleges.
 To expose the investigating officer in forensic audit as per the RBI guidelines, HRD Department should explore possibility of deputing the officers for appropriate training at the approved centers in the country.